 Back pain is a daily reality for many individuals.
 Whether due to the stress of a physically demanding occupation or the long-term consequence of sitting at an ill-fitting desk every day, thousands of individuals file workers’ compensation claims for back injuries each year.

 While many are successful with these claims, back injuries are often contested by employers because it can be difficult to ascertain whether such an injury arose as a result of a work accident or other unrelated factors, such as a sports injury or a car accident.
-At The Law Offices of Nathaniel F. Hansford, LLC, our back injury attorneys in Atlanta guide those with back injury claims in Georgia and Alabama.
+At Hansford McDaniel LLC, our back injury attorneys in Atlanta guide those with back injury claims in Georgia and Alabama.

 If you have you are experiencing back pain, reach out to our Atlanta back injury lawyers today.
 Call 770-922-3660 for a FREE consultation!